roryl/zsx/README.md

 ### Usage Guidelines

-You use zx-sync-params when you need to keep URL state synchronized across all links on the page, even when only a small subset of the page content is updated.
+You use `zx-sync-params` when you need to sync all links using the parameter, even when only a small subset of the page content is updated.

 This is necessary when URL contains important state that should persist across subsequent clicks, but the content from the zx-swap does not touch all of the links on the page.